Celebrating 25+ years of trusted chiropractic care

 Conclusion: Prevention Saves Time, Pain and Progress

-Gym injuries are rarely random.
-They usually result from accumulated imbalances, poor technique, excessive loading and insufficient recovery.
-Considering that many injuries require 6–12 weeks to recover, incorporating preventative strategies is far more efficient than being forced to stop training altogether.
+Gym injuries rarely happen at random.
+Poor technique, accumulated imbalances, excessive loading and insufficient recovery usually cause them.
+Since many injuries take 6–12 weeks to heal, using preventative strategies is far more effective than stopping training altogether.

-By warming up with purpose, respecting load limits, addressing posture, cooling down properly and seeking feedback when needed, Bundaberg gym-goers can significantly reduce injury risk and continue training with confidence.
+By warming up properly, respecting load limits, correcting posture, cooling down and seeking feedback when needed, Bundaberg gym-goers can reduce injury risk and train with confidence.